BSeR-PoC/bser-technical-guidebook/docs/source/bser_fhir_ig/3_profiles.rst

 Profile Breakdown and Bundle Structure
 ======================================
-(Note: As of this writing (2023-05-10) the guide is undergoing heavy revision for the 2.0.0 release.
+(Note: As of this writing (2023-05-30) the guide is undergoing heavy revision for the 2.0.0 release.
 Certain details are pending the complete 2.0.0 version.)

 BSeR Referral Message Bundle
 ----------------------------
 Relevant Profiles:

+- BSeR Referral Message Bundle
+- BSeR Referral MessageHeader
+- BSeR Patient Consent
-- BSeR Profiles: BSeR Referral Message Bundle, BSeR Referral Message Bundle, BSeR Patient Consent, BSeR Education Level
+- BSeR Education Level
-- External Profiles: Occupational Data for Health (ODH) Employment Status
+- Occupational Data for Health (ODH) Employment Status

 The BSeR Referral Message Bundle is the wrapper for every message exchanged during the BSeR workflow.
 In base FHIR, a Message Bundle is a Bundle resource with a type set to `"message"` and the first entry being a MessageHeader resource.
 For BSeR, this MessageHeader must be compliant to the BSeR Referral MessageHeader